A reading experience for children

 Goals & thought starters

-– Help children get to know sounds, words and languages and
+– Help children get to know sounds, words, languages and develop literacy skills

-– Help children’s with social skills and communication skills
+– Help children with social skills and communication skill development

 We followed the Design Sprint methodology, which is a five day process for solving problems and testing new ideas.
 This methodology was founded by Jake Knapp, who created the Design Sprint process at Google in 2010.